 6 Steps to Choosing a Babysitter

-We researched the subject, interviewed babysitters, babysitting agencies, the American Red Cross and moms and dads about finding a good babysitter.
+We researched the subject, interviewed babysitters, babysitting agencies, the Red Cross and moms and dads about finding a good babysitter.

 Here are the top pieces of advice.